The Ultimate Guide to Sewer Backup Insurance in Canada

 While it may be impossible to eliminate the risk of sewer backups, you can take several preventive measures to minimize the likelihood.

-Regularly maintaining your sewer lines: Professional inspections and cleaning can help prevent blockages and catch any potential issues before they become significant problems.
+Regularly maintaining your pipes: Professional inspections and cleaning can help prevent blockages and catch any potential issues before they become significant problems.

 Be careful about what you put down the drain: Avoiding pouring grease down your drains and only flushing appropriate materials down the toilet can help prevent backups.
 Diapers, sanitary napkins, paper towels and flushable wipes can block your pipes.